Create a card

 A bilingual—or neutral—brief

 State that notes may be written in each person’s strongest language, and that a short optional translation in parentheses is welcome—not mandatory.
+If the company uses one official language for external comms, say it is a pivot—but it does not ban other languages in an internal guestbook.

 Async by default

 Do not hinge everything on one live call; time zones make that unfair.
 Keep the collection open for several days, then assemble a deck or screen share for whoever can join.
+That pattern aligns with remote surprise planning when the moment includes a collective reveal.

 The format that lifts participation